 Let’s take a look at the list of the Top-20 scorers who accumulated the most combined points while playing for the Rangers and Islanders.

 20. DOUG WEIGHT – Center – 134 Combined Points

 WITH RANGERS (1991-93): 23 goals, 47 assists, 70 points in 118 games.

 WITH ISLANDERS (2008-11): 13 goals, 51 assists, 64 points in 107 games.

 Weight has the most career points (1,033) of any player who played for both the Rangers and Isles, though he registered only 13% of those points while playing for the New York clubs.
 He started his career in New York after being drafted by the Blueshirts in the second round in 1990 and ended his career after a three-year stint with the Isles, two of which he served as team captain.
-Weight is currently serving as an assistant coach with the Islanders.
+Weight was also the head coach of the Isles for 122 games, collecting 59 victories.

 WITH ISLANDERS (1999-2003): 67 goals, 68 assists, 135 points in 247 games.